 ROBO 302.
 MOBILE ROBOTS.
 An introduction to the basic principles of mobile robots, including mechanical, sensory, and cognitive systems necessary for successful operation.

 Topics will include hardware, locomotion, sensors, control schemes, localization, and navigation.
 Hands-on lab experiences with real robots and a final project supplement lecture material.
 Two lectures and one lab per week.
 Prerequisites: Physics 101; Mathematics 261; and Engineering 274 or Mathematics 214.
-Spring semester only, three hours.

 ROBO 451.
 CAPSTONE DESIGN PROJECT I. An advanced lab course where students learn techniques and engage in experiments relating to their senior group design project.
 Written reports and oral presentations are required.
 Prerequisite: Senior standing in engineering or permission of the instructor.
-Fall semester only, one hour.